 All high school juniors (11th graders) enrolled in a United States History course attending public (traditional or charter), private or parochial schools, or home-schooled students between the ages of 15-18.

-Note: Winners must be able to be present at the event (Feb.
-21, 2019 in San Pedro, Calif.)
+Note: Winners must be able to be present at the Freedom of the Seas Awards Gala (Oct.
+23, 2021 in San Pedro, Calif.)

 CHECKLIST OF REQUIRED ELEMENTS (omissions will affect eligibility):